haolange/InfinityRenderPipeline/README.md

 Developerment :
+* TemporalAA.
+* Instance Terrain use MorphVertex for Low DarwCall.
 * HiZ-Readback OcclusionCull for MeshDrawCommand.
-* Instance Terrain use MorphVertex for Low DarwCall.
 * Runtime VirtualTexture for HighPerformance TerrainRender.
 * Instance FoliageSystem for HighPerformance and Mass FoliageRender.
 * MeshDrawCommand a Unfield HighPreformence DrawMeshSystem for EasySetting and AutoInstance.